ndn97/ndn97.github.io/_posts/2018-12-05- Multiple CodeBuild projects for different branches.md

 ---
 layout: post
-title: Multiple CodeBuild projects for different branches
+title: Separating build projects for different branches
 ---

 By Integrating GitHub repository with AWS CodeBuild, it monitors every change in the repository and builds and deploys the website for every change,this is not desirable, Hence need to separate the Build and Deployment in the repository to different CodeBuild Projects.
 I have configure 2 build projects in codebuild one for master branch and one for draft branch, with this github will have 2 webhooks in the repository, which can be customized for which events it should trigger.